jbmohler/pacman/README.md

 dictionary which allows the developer of the logic function to retain state across iterations to have a longer term plan.

+# Bread-crumb trails

+An emerging design element is that each ghost character should be associated with an immediate plan of the path it will take.
+The first plan is how to get out of the ghost box and is planned directly from the map.
+Subsequent plans are developed by the ghost logic function.
+These plans are little more than a list of adjacent cells on the map and the navigation engine contains the core logic to advance the ghost through those cells - including around corners.
+These list of adjacent cells through which to navigate are called "bread-crumb trails".

 # Front ends

 ## Console